Automation: Waste management

 Automated waste collection trucks prevent the need for as many workers as well as easing the level of labor required to provide the service.

 Business process

 Business process automation (BPA) is the technology-enabled automation of complex business processes.
 It can help to streamline a business for simplicity, achieve digital transformation, increase service quality, improve service delivery or contain costs.
 BPA consists of integrating applications, restructuring labor resources and using software applications throughout the organization.
 Robotic process automation (RPA; or RPAAI for self-guided RPA 2.0) is an emerging field within BPA and uses AI.
-BPAs can be implemented in a number of business areas including marketing, sales and workflow.
+BPAs can be implemented in a number of business areas including recruitment, marketing, sales and workflow.

 Home

 Home automation (also called domotics) designates an emerging practice of increased automation of household appliances and features in residential dwellings, particularly through electronic means that allow for things impracticable, overly expensive or simply not possible in recent past decades.
 The rise in the usage of home automation solutions has taken a turn reflecting the increased dependency of people on such automation solutions.
 However, the increased comfort that gets added through these automation solutions is remarkable.